jahvon/flow/docs/cli/flow_secret_remove.md

-## flow secret list
+## flow secret remove

-List secrets stored in the current vault.
+Remove a secret from the vault.

 ```
-flow secret list [flags]
+flow secret remove NAME [flags]
 ```

 ### Options

 ```
-  -h, --help            help for list
+  -h, --help   help for remove
-  -o, --output string   Output format.
-One of: yaml, json, or tui. (default "tui")
-  -p, --plaintext       Output the secret value as plain text instead of an obfuscated string
 ```

 ### Options inherited from parent commands